GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/inbound-saml-passport.md

 1. The RP (requesting party) or application generates and sends an authorization request.

-1. If a session doesn't exist in the authorization server yet, the Passport SAML custom script logic is triggered to initiate the flow.
-Depending on how the authorization request was built in previous step, the end-user is sent to a page showing a list of external IDPs to choose one or directly to a specific IDP to initiate the login process.
+1. If a session doesn't exist in the authorization server, the Passport SAML custom script logic is triggered to initiate the flow.
+Depending on how the authorization request was built in the previous step, the end-user is sent to a page showing a list of external IDPs to choose one, or directly to a specific IDP to initiate the login process.

 1. The script issues a call to Passport module requesting a token.